Antigua and Barbuda IBC

-Formation of International Business Company in Antigua & Barbuda
+Formation of an International Business Company (IBC) in Antigua and Barbuda

-International Business Company in Antigua and Barbuda - a politically stable jurisdiction for offshore companies and international banking.
-An Antigua and Barbuda IBC is a tax exempted company with high levels of confidentiality and no tax treaties with EU countries.
-A common use of an Antigua and Barbuda IBC is for holding of shares, personal investments, international import and export, shipping and professional services.
+Antigua and Barbuda is a politically stable jurisdiction for offshore companies and international banking.
+An Antigua and Barbuda IBC is a tax-exempted company with high levels of confidentiality and no tax treaties with EU countries.
+A common use of an IBC is for the holding of shares, personal investments, international import and export, shipping, and professional services.

 FACTS & INFO

-Incorporations of offshore companies in Antigua are governed by the International Business Corporations Act, passed in 1982, with recent amendments.
+Incorporations of offshore companies in Antigua and Barbuda are governed by the International Business Corporations Act, passed in 1982, with recent amendments.
 The Act prohibits the disclosure of information imparted under conditions of business or professional confidence.
-The Act applies to banks and professionals (including attorneys, accountants, government officers, secretaries, etc.) and includes all commercial transactions arising in Antigua and Barbuda and continues to apply whether inside or outside of Antigua and Barbuda.
+The Act applies to banks and professionals (including attorneys, accountants, government officers, secretaries, etc.) and includes all commercial transactions arising in Antigua and Barbuda.
+It continues to apply whether inside or outside of Antigua and Barbuda.

 MEMORANDUM AND ARTICLES OF ASSOCIATION

 An IBC is formed by two incorporators who are citizens and residents of Antigua, at least one of whom must be an attorney.
-Companies in Antigua are formed under the Companies Act by submitting Articles of Incorporation, Notices of Directors and Registered Address and Request for Name to the Registrar of Companies.
-The Registrar issues a Certificate of Incorporation, and the company exists as from the date of the Certificate.
-Memorandum specifies the activities in which the company may engage and Articles of Association specify the rules governing the internal management of the company.
+Companies in Antigua are formed under the Companies Act by submitting articles of incorporation, notices of directors and registered address, and request for name to the Antigua and Barbuda Intellectual Property and Commerce Office (ABIPCO).
+The ABIPCO issues a certificate of incorporation, and the company exists as from the date of the certificate.
+A memorandum specifies the activities in which the company may engage and articles of association specify the rules governing the internal management of the company.

 A minimum of one shareholder is required which may be an individual or a body corporate.
-The details of company's beneficial owners and shareholders are not part of the public records.
+The details of the company's beneficial owners and shareholders are not part of the public record.

 There is no specific minimum capital requirement.
-The usual authorized share capital is US$ 50,000.
+The usual authorised share capital is US$50,000.
 The minimum issued capital may be one share of no par value or one share of par value.
 Issued shares must be fully paid.
 Registered shares, bearer shares, shares of no par value, preference shares, redeemable shares and shares with or without voting rights are permitted.
 A company may purchase its share back or reduce stated capital subject to solvency tests.

-The directors' and the shareholders' meetings need not be held in Antigua & Barbuda.
-There is no requirement for an Annual General Meeting.
-All meetings may be held outside Antigua & Barbuda by telephone or other electronic means.
+The directors' and shareholders' meetings need not be held in Antigua and Barbuda.
+There is no requirement for an AGM.
+All meetings may be held outside Antigua and Barbuda by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.

-Incorporation usually takes 2-3 working days, but we may need up to 10 working days for legalization of the documents and delivery by courier.
+Incorporation usually takes 2-3 working days, but we may need up to 10 working days for legalisation of the documents and delivery by courier.

 - Provision of registered office and registered address

-- Provision of company Secretary & registered agent
+- Provision of company secretary and registered agent

-Whilst there is no requirement to file audited accounts or annual returns with the authorities, a company is required to keep financial records, which should reflect the financial position of a company.
+Whilst there is no requirement to file audited accounts or annual returns with the authorities, a company is required to keep financial records, which should reflect the financial position of the company.

 - Name check and approval